cloudlinux/cloudlinux-doc/docs/cloudlinux_os_kernel/README.md

 We do not recommend to use protected_symlinks option for cPanel users as it might break some of the cPanel functionality.
 :::

 Here are some examples of what may go wrong on cPanel servers.
-If _fs.protected_symlinks_create=1_ is set on the server, it can cause the following issues:
+If <span class="notranslate">`fs.protected_symlinks_create=1`</span> is set on the server, it can cause the following issues:

-* rsync is failed
+* `rsync` is failed

-If you use the _rsync_ to copy/transfer files and they contain symlinks, you'll see the errors like these:
+If you use the `rsync` to copy/transfer files and they contain symlinks, you'll see the errors like these:

 <div class="notranslate">

 ```